BadBunny points finger at 'hater brigade' after Twitch ban for hateful conduct - Dexerto

 Twitch streamer BadBunny is once again in the platform’s bad books, having been banned for hateful conduct.
-However, this time she alleges she was the target of a “nazi brigade” trying to take her down “permanently.”
+However, this time she alleges she was the target of a “brigade” trying to take her down “permanently.”

 BadBunny, who has 117,000 followers, is one of Twitch’s most popular political commentators.